-Surveys of AUDIENCES
+Surveys of Nonprofit Arts and Culture AUDIENCES

 Audience-intercept surveying, a common and accepted research method, was conducted in all 182 of the study regions to measure event-related spending by nonprofit arts and culture audiences.
 Patrons were asked to complete a short survey while attending an event.
-Nationally, a total of 151,802 valid and usable surveys were completed for an average of 834 surveys per study region.
-The randomly selected respondents provided itemized expenditure data on attendance-related activities such as meals, souvenirs, transportation, and lodging.
-Data were collected throughout 2011 (to guard against seasonal spikes or drop-offs in attendance) as well as at a broad range of both paid and free events (a night at the opera will typically yield more spending than a weekend children's theater production or a free community music festival, for example).
+Nationally, a total of 151,802 valid and usable attendees completed the survey for an average of 834 surveys per study region.
+The randomly selected respondents provided itemized expenditure data on attendancerelated activities such as meals, souvenirs, transportation, and lodging.
+Data were collected throughout 2011 (to guard against seasonal spikes or drop-offs in attendance) as well as at a broad range of both paid and free events (a night at the opera will typically yield more spending then a weekend children's theater production or a free community music festival, for example).
 The survey respondents provided information about the entire party with whom they were attending the event.
 With an overall average travel party size of 2.69 people, these data actually represent the spending patterns of more than 408,000 attendees.

-A total of 789 valid audience-intercept surveys were collected from attendees to arts and culture performances, events, and exhibits that took place in the Seven-County Metro Area during 2014.
+A total of 789 valid and usable audienceintercept surveys were collected from attendees to the Seven-County Metro Area's cultural events that took place during calendar year 2014.